logicly-au/pmhc-mds.com/_source/getstarted.md

 * Mobile phone number
 * Title/Position

+In addition, if any of your provider organisations will be exporting data from client systems could you please include the contact details of their software provider so that we can keep the software providers informed about the development of the PMHC MDS and offer them accounts that can be used to test upload their exports.

 This letter must be faxed to Strategic Data at (03) 9340 9090 or scanned then emailed to [support@pmhc-mds.com](mailto:support@pmhc-mds.com).